Migrating from legacy SDKs

-At launch, Shopify App Bridge offers the same functionality as the EASDK.
-Soon, it will also offer POSSDK functionality in the same library.
-Shopify App Bridge is designed to eventually replace both of these legacy libraries, to provide a more consistent experience to both developers and merchants.
+Shopify App Bridge offers the same functionality as the EASDK and POS App SDK.
+Shopify App Bridge is designed to replace both of these legacy libraries, providing a consistent experience to both developers and merchants.

 Using the backwards compatibility layer

-Although Shopify App Bridge is intended to replace EASDK and POSSDK, you do not need to rewrite your existing apps.
-Shopify App Bridge works with a backwards compatibility layer that listens for legacy EASDK and POSSDK methods and translates them to Shopify App Bridge actions.
+Although Shopify App Bridge is intended to replace EASDK and POS App SDK, you do not need to rewrite your existing apps.
+Shopify App Bridge works with a backwards compatibility layer that listens for legacy EASDK and POS App SDK methods and translates them to Shopify App Bridge actions.
 If your app is calling EASDK methods today, these are already passing through Shopify App Bridge’s backwards compatibility layer.

 This means that all existing embedded apps, without updating any of their code, get some of the benefits of Shopify App Bridge for free:

 - access to better developer tools for debugging and better error reporting

 - access to some new Shopify features, including the Navigation app extension and Resource Pickers for products and collections